Paperwork: taking care of business at UW Oshkosh (a guide for students on non-UW Oshkosh-sponsored programs)

 UW Oshkosh-sponsored programs

 - File the FAFSA for the appropriate year (summer starts the academic year).

 - Answer the financial aid questions on the study abroad application.

-- FOR SUMMER ONLY: Complete the Summer Financial Aid Application.
+- FOR SUMMER ONLY: Complete the Summer Financial Aid Application (becomes available in early April).

 - If necessary, meet with a Financial Aid Counselor to discuss your aid package.